egeny/fabuloos-website/documentation/api/closure.md

 ---
 layout: method
 name: closure
-description: Create a closure to launch a command
+description: Create a closure to launch a method
 signatures:
   -
     params:
     -
       name: cmd
-      types: string
+      type: string
-      description: The command to launch
+      description: The method to launch
     -
       name: ...
-      types: "*"
+      type: "*"
       optional: true
-      description: The other arguments to pass to the command
+      description: The other arguments to pass to the method
     return:
       type: fabuloos
       description: Return the current instance of the player to allow chaining
 ---

-This method allows you to create a closure for a specific command.
+This method allows you to create a closure for a specific method.
-The first argument represent the command to launch (must be a `string`), the other arguments will be passed to the command (see examples bellow).
+The first argument represent the method to launch (must be a `string`), the other arguments will be passed to the method (see examples bellow).

 ## Example:
 ```js